Introduction to C# Functions

 Different C# Function

-- without parameters(arguments) and without return type
+- Without parameters(arguments) and return type.

-- with parameters(arguments) but without return type
+- With parameters(arguments) but without return type.

-- without parameters(arguments) and with the return value
+- Without parameters(arguments) and with the return value.

 C# Function Syntax